alesof/QuadrupedRobot/README.md

 cd project/cpp-qr-to-png-master/build/src
 sudo ./main
 ```
-You'll then be prompted to enter a string to encrypt as QR and a name for the file. **Please note** that the file name has to end with the ".svg" extension.
+You'll then be prompted to enter a string to encrypt as QR, and a name for the file. **Note** that the file name has to end with the ".svg" extension and there's no input validation loop.